-2.3 Ecological Screening
+2.3 ECOLOGICAL SCREENING

-While the Atlantic RBCA Tool Kit assesses potential risks to human health, the goal of the Ecological Screening Protocol for Impacted Sites in Atlantic Canada, in Appendix 2, is to assess potential risks to the environment (specifically ecological receptors).
+While the Atlantic RBCA Tool Kit calculates soil and groundwater concentrations which are protective of human health, the goal of the Ecological Screening Protocol for Impacted Sites in Atlantic Canada, in Appendix 2, is to assess potential risk to various ecological receptors.
 To guide the preparation of this protocol in terms of overall protection goals and objectives, the four Atlantic regulators adopted the following principles:

-- Principle 1 Both human health and ecological health are important considerations in the overall health and sustainability of our environment (including natural ecosystems and built environments). - Principle 2 Society recognizes and accepts differences between natural ecosystems and built/urban environments (areas which result from the development and expectations of society). - Principle 3 Ecological values should be maintained in those areas where they are determined to be of importance to the health and sustainability of the environment, particularly where this is of value to society. - Principle 4 It follows that, for some land uses or situations, ecologically driven remediation may be of varying value or importance.
+- Principle 1 Both human health and ecological health are important considerations in the overall health and sustainability of our environment (including natural ecosystems and built environments). - Principle 2 Society recognizes and accepts differences between natural ecosystems and built/urban environments (areas which result from the development and expectations of society). - Principle 3 Ecological values should be maintained in those areas where they are determined to be of importance to the health and sustainability of the environment, particularly where this is of value to society. - Principle 4 It follows that, for some impacted sites, ecologically driven remediation may be of varying value or importance.
 Environmental standards for the protection of ecological receptors should be applied where the maintenance of their abundance and diversity is considered to be a priority, reflecting appropriate choices relative to land-use.
 The application of ecological standards should also consider long-term integrity and sustainability planning of our environment.

-While this protocol is not an ecological risk assessment, the protocol provides a decision making framework that will result in one of following three conclusions:
+While the ecological screening protocol is not an ecological risk assessment, the protocol provides a decision-making framework that will result in one of following three conclusions:

-- 1. The site does not pose a risk to ecological receptors/habitat and no further action is necessary related to the environment; - 2.
+- 1. The site does not pose a risk to ecological receptors/habitat and no further action is necessary related the environment; - 2.
 The site should be remediated to Tier 1 ecological screening levels (ESLs); or - 3.
-The site should undergo further assessment in terms of quantifying ecological risks at the site (e.g., further delineation, quantitative ecological risk assessment, etc.).
+The site should undergo further assessment in terms of quantifying ecological risks at the site (e.g., further delineation, quantitative ecological risk assessment).

-The flowchart in the protocol (Figure 1) illustrates these three possible outcomes.
+The flowchart in the protocol (Figure 1, Appendix 2) illustrates these three possible outcomes.
 The protocol is comprised of three parts.

 Part I provides ecological risk-based numerical standards to protect ecological receptors within the four defined land use categories.
-These ecological screening levels have been adopted from other jurisdictions (e.g., Canadian Council of Ministers of Environment, Alberta) or derived using available models (e.g., PETROTOX).
+These ecological screening levels have been adopted from other jurisdictions (e.g., CCME, Alberta Environment and Parks (AEP)) or derived using available models (e.g., PETROTOX).
 Additional explanation and details of the derivation process are provided, under separate cover, in the document Scientific Rationale to Support the Tier 1 Ecological Screening Levels for Soil, Surface Water, Groundwater and Sediment in the Ecological Screening Protocol for Impacted Sites in Atlantic Canada.

 Part II prompts practitioners to identify potential ecological habitats and ecological receptors.
-For PHC impacted sites, assessment of habitats and receptors within a minimum of 200 metres (m) of the suspected contaminated area is required.
+For PHC impacted sites, assessment of habitats and receptors within a minimum of 200 metres (m) of the suspected impacted area is required.
 Since CVOCs can migrate significantly further than PHCs, the scope of the assessment and identification of potential ecological habitats and receptors may be greater.
 Note that practitioners must exercise reasonable judgment when determining the actual radius of influence of the site, depending on site conditions and/or recommendations of the Provincial regulators.
-Question 1 within Part II is essentially the Checklist for Ecological Receptor Assessment in Atlantic Canada from the previous version of the User Guidance (Version 2), with additional guidance provided in terms of spatial significance, receptors, etc. Once Part II is completed, Part III must also be completed.

-Part III examines the potential exposure pathways present at the site where PHCs and CVOCs have the potential to influence ecological receptors and habitats identified in Part II.
+Part III examines the potential exposure pathways where PHCs and CVOCs have the potential to affect the ecological receptors and habitats identified in Part II.

-With consideration of the information gathered and assessed in Parts I, II and III, the practitioners will then conclude what, if any, additional steps are necessary in terms of addressing possible ecological risks present at the site or within the surrounding area.
+With consideration of the information gathered and assessed in Parts I, II and III, the practitioner will then conclude what, if any, additional steps are necessary in terms of addressing possible ecological risks present at the site or within the surrounding area.